mainulBUBT/laravel-electron-printing/README.md

 - **Standard Printers:** Install from manufacturer website
 - **Network Printers:** Configure network connection first

-**Similar to:** [rawilk/laravel-printing](https://github.com/rawilk/laravel-printing) - but this package uses Electron for cross-platform support.

 ### Step 5: Start the Electron Service

 #### Option A: Run from Source (Development)